hungrybluedev/hungrybluedev/README.md

 ## ℹ Background

-I have an Integrated MSc in Mathematics and Computing from Birla Institute of Technology, Mesra.
+I am a postgraduate student Computing Science at the University of Glasgow (2022-23).
+I have an Integrated MSc in Mathematics and Computing from Birla Institute of Technology, Mesra (2017-2022).
 The topic of my thesis was performance and evaluation of pseudorandom number generators in the V Programming Language.

 ## 💬 Ask me about...